Do Blueprint supplements help vascular health? Science says

 • Pick one primary goal: fat loss, better lipids, better blood sugar control, improved energy, or improved erectile function tied to vascular health.

 • Get baseline measurements you can repeat: weight, waist, blood pressure, and labs.
 Consider lipids and A1c as a starting point.
-If low testosterone symptoms persist, follow guideline-style testing with two morning total testosterone tests, then free testosterone when total is borderline.[3]
+If low testosterone symptoms persist, follow guideline-style testing with symptoms plus two morning total testosterone tests using reliable assays; the AUA uses a total testosterone level below 300 ng/dL as a reasonable cutoff, but interpretation depends on the lab method and reference range.
+Consider free testosterone when total is borderline or SHBG issues are suspected.[3]

 • List all pills and powders you already take.
 Overlap is the hidden risk in most stacks.